-DESCRIPTION: A 2.5-mile circular walk that takes you around the foot of the 1240-feet high Foel Offrwm, (“The Hill of Sacrifice”).
+DESCRIPTION: A 2.5-mile circular walk that takes you around the foot of the 1240-feet high Foel Offrwm, (“The Hill of Sacrifice” or “The Hill of Oppression”).
 While it runs around the ‘base‘, this is still some 800 feet above sea level and offers some exceptional panoramic views.

 BUS SERVICES: Occasional Busses run from Dolgellau to Llanfachreth and back to Dolgellau (past the car park).
 These run via Brithdir and are part of the No.33 Route (Machynlleth – Aberangell – Dolgellau).
 They only run on certain days and are infrequent on those.